 The above question has some difficulties.
-First it requests three answers $(R_1, R_2, R_3)$ from two equations (for the two transition voltages).
+First it requests three answers (R_1, R_2, R_3) from two equations (for the two transition voltages).
 Systems of equations with more unknowns than equations cannot in general be solved.
 (They are called under-determined.)
 While mathematicians may not approve of such problems, they occur all the time in real life.
 They are what "design" is all about: options to be selected.
-In this question if $(R_1, R_2, R_3)$ is a solution then so is $(xR_1, xR_2, xR_3)$ , for any multiplier x.
+In this question if (R_1, R_2, R_3) is a solution then so is (xR_1, xR_2, xR_3) , for any multiplier x.
 Design here then amounts to setting an overall scale for the resistors.
-"Reasonable" resistor values are often in the range k $\Omega$ to $M\Omega$ .
+"Reasonable"2 resistor values are often in the range k Ω to $M\Omega$.
 Furthermore, actual for-sale resistors come in a limited range of values (see HH p.
 1104).
 A second problem has to do with the ugly nature of the equations for the set-point voltages.
-In practice one rarely has particular values $V_0, V_1$ in mind, rather an approximate transition voltage $V_T$ (between $V_0$ and $V_1$ ) and hysteresis $\Delta V = V_1 - V_0$ are often approximately known.
-A practical way of then solving these equations is to find the $R_1 \parallel R_2$ that produces the desired approximate transition voltage given $R_2$ (the voltage divider equation says $(R_1 \parallel R_2)/R_2 =$ $V_T/V$ , where $V_T$ is the 'bare' - no $R_3$ - set-point). and then determine the $R_3$ that produces the desired $\Delta V$ .
+A practical ('trial and error') way of solving these equations is to find the $R_1 \parallel R_2$ that produces the desired approximate transition voltage given R_2 (the voltage divider equation says $(R_1 \parallel R_2)/R_2 = V_T/V$, where V_T is the 'bare' - no R_3 - set-point, somewhere between V_0 and V_1 .) and then determine the R_3 that produces the desired ΔV .